-Type 1 Private Reconnect - shall include all work necessary to reconnect private storm sewer pipes to newly constructed storm sewer inlets or other structures.
+Type 1 Private Reconnect - shall include all work necessary to reconnect private storm sewer pipes (that already daylight at curb line including but not limited to curb cuts, existing pipe and grates) to newly constructed storm sewer inlets or other structures.
 This bid item shall include all materials necessary to make the private storm sewer connection, including pipe and couplings as necessary.
 All pipe used in the reconnection of private storm sewer drains shall be either PVC or RCP material, and shall be similar in size to the existing private storm pipe, and shall be incidental to the work.
 Under no circumstances shall an existing, private storm sewer pipe be reduced in size.
 The Contractor shall not abandon any private storm sewer pipe without written approval of the property owner served by this pipe.

-Type 2 Private Reconnect - shall include all work necessary to reconnect private storm sewer pipes to newly constructed storm sewer inlets or other structures.
+Type 2 Private Reconnect - shall include all work necessary to reconnect private storm sewer pipes (that do not extend to the curb line including but not limited to scuppers and goosenecks) to newly constructed storm sewer inlets or other structures.
 This bid item shall include all materials necessary to make the private storm sewer connection, including pipe and couplings as necessary.
 Work under this bid item shall also include all work, materials, and incidentals necessary to reroute, from the property line, the private storm line, as shown on the plan set.
-Pipe bedding, select backfill, and any surface repairs required by the realignment, shall all be considered incidental to this bid item.
+Pipe bedding and select backfill required by the realignment, shall all be considered incidental to this bid item.
 All pipe used in the reconnection of private storm sewer drains shall be either PVC or RCP material, shall be similar in size to the existing private storm pipe, and shall be incidental to the work.
 Under no circumstances shall an existing, private storm sewer pipe be reduced in size.
 The Contractor shall not abandon any private storm sewer pipe without written approval of the property owner served by this pipe.
+Surface repairs shall be paid as separate items.